Important negative meanings can be missed because they are not always communicated by familiar simple negative words

 DEFINITION OF HIDDEN NEGATIVES

 Words like debatable are examples of what I call hidden negatives.
 In more technical terms, they are words with a “negative connotation” (see 16.
 Ways of Distinguishing Similar Words).
-They seem to be useful in at least two ways.
-Firstly, they are often more polite than negatives of a more obvious kind.
+Professional writers seem to find them useful in at least two ways.
+Firstly, they are often more polite than negatives of a more obvious kind – a valuable property in professional writing (see 166.
+Appropriacy in Professional English).
 Secondly, they allow variety in the way that negative meaning is expressed – important when negative statements are being made in large numbers (see 5.
 Repetition with Synonyms).

 THE IMPACT OF HIDDEN NEGATIVES ON READING

 Negatives in general contribute very important meaning to a sentence.
 This is clear from considering a sentence like Hippopotamuses are not safe to approach: if we fail to notice not, the opposite meaning from the intended one will be understood, with possibly fatal consequences.
 Happily, normal negatives like not are rarely missed, because they are so familiar to us.

 Hidden negatives, on the other hand, are much easier to miss, because they will not be so familiar.
-They are especially likely to be found in academic writing and in newspaper opinion columns because the critical nature of these kinds of writing easily leads to negative judgements being made (see 152.
-Agreeing and Disagreeing in Formal Contexts).
+They are especially likely to be found in professional writing and in newspaper opinion columns because the critical nature of these kinds of writing easily leads to negative judgements being made (see 152.
+Agreeing and Disagreeing in Formal Contexts and 168.
+Ways of Arguing 2).
 In this post I wish to demonstrate the variety of hidden negatives that exists in English, and to provide some practice in recognising them.

 PRACTICE WITH EXAMPLES OF HIDDEN NEGATIVES